ktorio/ktor-documentation/topics/digest.md

 <include from="lib.topic" element-id="native_server_not_supported"/>
 </tldr>

-The Digest authentication scheme is a part of [HTTP framework](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication) used for access control and authentication.
+The Digest authentication scheme is a part of the [HTTP framework](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication) used for access control and authentication.
 In this scheme, a hash function is applied to a username and password before sending them over the network.

 Ktor allows you to use digest authentication for logging in users and protecting specific [routes](Routing_in_Ktor.md).
 You can get general information about authentication in Ktor in the [](authentication.md) section.